javalabsfs/javalabsfs.github.io/_docs/02-git.md

 ### 3.4.2 Set account identity
 Before you can upload or push changes to any remote repositories (i.e. the repositories stored on GitHub), you must first configure your name and email with Git on your computer.

-Do this by opening the command line/terminal/console and entering (copying and pasting) the commands below, replacing "FirstName LastName" with your first and last name and "your@email.address" with the email address you used to sign up for GitHub.
+Do this by opening the command line/terminal/console and entering (copying and pasting) the commands below, replacing 'FirstName LastName' with your first and last name and 'your@email.address' with the email address you used to sign up for GitHub.
+Use double quotation marks as shown below..
 You only need to do this once.

 ```console
 git config --global user.name "FirstName LastName"